opnsense/docs/source/manual/how-tos/wireguard-client-proton.rst

 - Select Router as a platform
 - Select VPN options

   - There are 3 options for NetShield blocker filtering

     -  No filtering
     -  Block malware
     -  Block malware, ads and trackers

   - There are also options to enable Moderate NAT, NAT-PMP (Port Forwarding) and VPN accelerator as well.
 The features are documented in the ProtonVPN website.
+  - Pick the options that satisfy your requirements and move on to the next section.

 - Select a server to connect to

   - ProtonVPN proposes the best server or allows the user to select manually.
   - When selecting manually there are 2 main choices:

     -  Standard vs Secure Core configuration
     -  Exit country

   - Pick the one that satisfies your requirements and click on `Create` to generate the configuration.
   - Upon successful completion a window like the following will appear on the screen.

 .. image:: images/proton_configuration_1.png
-   :width: 25%
+   :width: 100%

 The full configuration looks like this: